Urban Assembly School for Law & Justice

 Goal One: To create a flexible arts program for all 10th and 12th graders, including arts electives and arts-integration in select academic classes.

-Goal One: After an initial plan to program dance into P.E. offerings, the school adjusted its course to build rotating arts offerings into the 10th and 12th grade programs that would include, ultimately, visual arts, music and theatre.
-The school deployed a mix of providers: music was taught by a long-time guest artist, visual arts was with a newer guest artist, and theatre was with a teacher teaching one class out of license.
-It was important to the school leadership that the investment in this personnel not be limited to the arts offerings, so the teachers have also been deployed to push-in to a small number of academic classes to design arts-integrated projects for specific units.
+Goal One: The school builds rotating arts offerings into the 10th and 12th grade programs that include, ultimately, visual arts, music and theatre.
+The school deploys a mix of providers: music is taught by a long-time guest artist, visual arts is with a newer guest artist, and theatre is with a teacher teaching one class out of license.
+It is important to the school leadership that the investment in this personnel not be limited to the arts offerings, so the teachers are also deployed to push-in to a small number of academic classes to design arts-integrated projects for specific units.

 Goal One: The music and visual arts prongs of the Goal have relied on partnership with Young Voices Big Sounds (music) and freelance teaching artist Christy Hayner (visual).
 Both have worked with academic teachers to co-plan and execute new lessons, as well as teach in their own discipline during arts electives.

 Goal One: Continued cycles of peer share-outs will continue to help staff feel prepared for arts integration projects in their own classrooms, and it will prepare new staff members joining the school.
-With all new lessons, units and electives documented, staff will also have a growing library of ideas to pull from, and the school will program regular arts classes that 10th and 12th graders may choose from.
+Staff will have a growing library of ideas to pull from, and the school will program regular arts classes that 10th and 12th graders may choose from.